frakture/frakture-docs/docs/enrichment/attribution/constrained.md

-# Constrained vs Unconstrained attribution
+# Attribution Design -- Constrained vs Unconstrained attribution

 Assigning credit is one of the most difficult tasks to get right at scale -- not least of which because techniques that work in individual or small numbers of situations often deliver weird or just flat-out bad results when applied to other situations.
-It comes up in a lot of scenarios, but here we'll focus on designing algorithms and processes for attributing transactions to different messages.
+It comes up in a lot of scenarios, but here we'll focus on designing algorithms and processes for attributing credit for transactions and revenue to different channels.

 "Unconstrained" and "Constrained" are two different frameworks for assigning credit.